 Constipation is one of the most harmful conditions for your health.
-As I mentioned earlier, the prostate is located in the vicinity of the rectum, and with age, it may enlarge several times in size, even pressing into the wall of the rectum.
-When your bowel works correctly, the feces are eliminated in time, and the level of exogenous and endogenous toxins in the feces is low, the wall of the rectum performs its barrier function perfectly; even if the content of the bowel has a high level of toxins, their exposure time to the wall of the colon is short.
+As I mentioned earlier, the prostate is located near the rectum, and with age, it may enlarge several times in size, even pressing into the wall of the rectum.
+When your bowel works correctly, the feces are eliminated in time.
+The level of exogenous and endogenous toxins in the feces is low; the wall of the rectum performs its barrier function perfectly.
+Even if the content of the bowel has a high level of toxins, their exposure time to the colon’s wall is short.

-Moreover, the colon, where all kinds of wastes and toxins accumulate, has its protective mechanisms that allow functioning properly during a long life; the lining of the colorectum regenerates regularly.
-The prostate is an internal organ and hasn’t such a regenerative mechanism and so is more vulnerable than the bowel in terms of toxicity.
-Therefore, constipation is dangerous for your health, particularly your prostate primarily to its toxic effect.
-Toxins are getting into your blood system, body odor changes, you may feel an unpleasant taste or feeling in your mouth.
+Moreover, the colon, where all kinds of wastes and toxins accumulate, has protective mechanisms that allow functioning properly during a long life; the lining of the colorectum regenerates regularly.
+The prostate is an internal organ with no regenerative mechanism, so it is more vulnerable than the bowel in terms of toxicity.
+Therefore, constipation is dangerous for your health, particularly your prostate, primarily to its toxic effect.
+Toxins are getting into your blood system, body odor changes, and you may feel an unpleasant taste or feel in your mouth.
 What about your internal organs?
 All your internal organs, including your brain, are affected too.
 So constipation is not only an uncomfortable condition; it may be a time bomb, causing most inflammations in your body, affecting your health, making you age faster, and damaging your skin and hair.

 Wikipedia defines constipation as bowel movements that are infrequent or hard to pass.
 In cases where a man goes to the toilet to empty his colon less than once every 3-4 days, he can be diagnosed with constipation.

-The bowel movements between three per day and three per week are considered normal for adults.
-We often know why we are constipated, but sometimes it’s not so obvious.
-When you know at least the principal reasons, you can analyze your condition and take the necessary measures to get rid of constipation.
+Bowel movements between three per day and three per week are considered normal for adults.
+We often know why we are constipated, but sometimes it’s not obvious.
+When you know at least the principal reasons, you can analyze your condition and take the necessary measures to eliminate constipation.

 There are many causes of constipation, but all of them can be split into two categories: various medical conditions leading to constipation and functional constipation, depending on multiple external factors leading to the slow movement of stool within the colon.
 Here we will focus on functional constipation.